maxlinde/baymedr/README.md

 The non-inferiority test (`infer_bf()`)
 ---------------------------------------

-With `infer_bf()` we can test the null hypothesis that the experimental group (e.g., a new medication) is not better than the control group (e.g., a placebo or existing medication) minus a constant value (c).
+With `infer_bf()` we can test the null hypothesis that the experimental group (e.g., a new medication) is not better than the control group (e.g., a placebo or an already existing medication) minus a constant value (c).
 The alternative hypothesis is that the experimental group is better than the control group minus a constant value (c).
 Put more formally, the null hypothesis states that the true population effect size &lt; -c, resulting in the point null hypothesis that the true population effect size = -c against the one-sided alternative hypothesis that the true population effect size &gt; -c.

 We can use the raw data to compute a Bayes factor: